christian-byrne/python-interpreter-node/README.md

 - Allows you to write Python code in the textarea of the node which executes when the workflow is queued
 - The stdout/stderr (e.g., prints, error tracebacks) are displayed in the node.
 - The input values can be accessed by their UI name.
-- The output values can be set by assigning to their UI-names.
+- The output values are the same as the input values, so modifications you make to the input values will be reflected in the output values.

 Features Implemented so Far:
 - [x] Code execution (5/16)